 Title 5, Section 51023

-ACCJC Accreditation Eligibility Requirement 20 and AACJC Accreditation Standard I.C.7 (formerly II.A.7)
+ACCJC Accreditation Eligibility Requirement 13 and 20 and AACJC Accreditation Standard 4.1

 The teacher should be free to think and to express ideas, free to select and employ materials and methods of instruction, free from undue pressures of authority, and free to act within his/her professional group.
 Such freedom should be used judiciously and prudently to the end that it promotes the free exercise of intelligence and student learning.
 Academic freedom is not an absolute.
 It must be exercised within the law and the basic ethical responsibilities of the teaching profession.
 Those responsibilities include: